Call: 218-464-1626, ask for Peggy

 There are other services offered as well by Circle of Hope.
-If one does not qualify for financial help, the secretary can point out the resources that are available locally, statewide and nationally to get the needed help.
+If one does not qualify for financial help, the coordinator can point out the resources that are available locally, statewide and nationally to get the needed help.
 They have programs for local metastatic breast cancer patients.

-We have partnered with a few other organizations that can help breast cancer patients.
+Circle of Hope has partnered with a few other organizations that can help breast cancer patients.
 One is: abcd after breast cancer diagnosis,

 the power of one-to-one.
 This is the former Y-Me staff and the organization is located in Glendale, Wisconsin.
 Call and they will line you up

 with a trained mentor or companion with your same diagnosis to speak to about unanswered questions you may have.
 They want your calls and there is "the power of one-to-one."
 There is no cost.
 It is a non-profit as well.
 Call 1.414.977.1780 or toll free: 1.800.977.4121.
 Their website is: www.abcdbreastcancersupport.org